Shaft and Housing Fits From Axis®

 In order to properly use the tables in the catalog, we will need to note the inner and outer diameters of our bearing.
 We can locate this information on page 15, in the dimensional portion of the catalog.
 As you can see here, the inner diameter of a 6310 bearing is 50 millimeters, while the outer diameter is 110 millimeters.

 Let’s open the catalog to ‘shaft and housing fits’.
 You’ll find it on page 48.
-The first thing we need to determine is whether the inner ring is going to be rotating or stationary in our application.
+The first thing we need to determine is whether the inner ring is going to be rotating or stationary.
 From that, we can determine which portion of this table to use.

 Next, we check the shaft diameter column.
 We know that the inner ring diameter of our 6310 bearing is 50 millimeters, which falls between 18 and 100 millimeters.
 So, we can follow that row to the right to find the recommended shaft fit.
 This table tells us that the K5 ISO fit is proper for our application.
 The bracketed call-out is for special applications, such as an angular contact bearing, so it doesn’t apply to our example.

 Let’s flip to the shaft fit tables on the next page.
 Locate the K5 column and follow it down to the 50-millimeter nominal bore of the bearing in our example.
 Where the row and column intersect is the high and low measurements in inches for a shaft diameter that will ensure a proper K5 fit.

 The fit between the shaft and the inner diameter of the bearing is only half of the equation.
 We will also need to ensure a proper fit between the outer diameter of the bearing and the housing in which it will be installed.
 To find this information, flip back to page 49.
 Here we see the housing fit selection table.